noah-nuebling/mmf-update-notes-proxy/README.md

 Also see:
 - BetterDisplay appcast system:
   - appcast.xml: https://betterdisplay.pro/betterdisplay/sparkle/appcast.xml
-  - changelog.html script: (Similar to this) https://waydabber.github.io/BetterDisplay/changelog.html
+  - changelog.html script: (Works sorta similar to this – compiles markdown to html in js which is interesting.) https://waydabber.github.io/BetterDisplay/changelog.html

 ---